 The Nomination Committee reviewed its Terms of Reference annually to ensure its adequacy for current circumstances, the Company's policies and/or compliance with applicable rules and regulations.
-The Nomination Committee also reviewed Nomination Committee Report for inclusion in the Annual Report of the Company.
-The Directors' Recruitment Policy and Procedure will be reviewed when necessary in line with the changes in regulations applicable to the Group and best practices.
+The Nomination Committee also reviewed Nomination Committee Report for inclusion in the Annual Report 2021 of the Company.

-STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL
+STATEMENT ON RISK MANAGEMENT

+AND INTERNAL CONTROL